Black Tea (English Breakfast)

 - 1 cinnamon stick

-- 1. In a saucepan, combine brewed tea, honey, and cinnamon stick, bringing to a simmer.
+- 1. In a saucepan, combine brewed English Breakfast tea, honey, cinnamon stick, and star anise, bringing it to a simmer.

-- 2. Add pears and poach for about 15-20 minutes until tender.
+- 2. Add the pears and poach for 15-20 minutes until tender, turning occasionally.

-A hearty and healthy breakfast featuring oats soaked in English Breakfast Tea, topped with fruits and nuts.
+A quick and healthy breakfast option featuring oats soaked in English Breakfast tea, mixed with berries and yogurt.

 - 1 cup rolled oats